Homefront: The Revolution

 Most side missions were removed and replaced with generic jobs.

-- Moore originally gave Ethan jobs as she tortured some hapless soul for information.
+- Moore originally gave Ethan jobs to assassinate KPA officials as she tortured a KPA soldier she nicknamed 'Wailing' for information.
 (Fully voiced.)

 - A journalist named Alec gave Ethan jobs where he was tasked with photographing KPA war crimes.
-(This likely has some relation to the abandoned journalist's apartment in the final game.
+(This likely relates to the abandoned journalist's apartment in the final game.
 Animations are present, but the voice acting is not.
 Alec's character model is either missing or he was built from generic NPC parts.
-A part of the mission was shown within the 2014 demo shown to IGN on the Prerelease page.)
+A remnant of this job was shown within the 2014 demo shown to IGN on the Prerelease page.)

 - There are traces of multiple side missions relating to smuggling.